le717/linescan.py/README.md

 --------

 * Uses real line numbers (No need to start counting at 0)
-* Allows specification of file encoding, with fall back to `sys.getdefaultencoding()`
+* Allows specification of file encoding, with fall back to `locale.getpreferredencoding(False)`
-* Does not fail, rather, it quietly supresses any errors
+* Does not fail, rather, it quietly suppresses any errors

 Usage